jrochkind/texts/search_compare/article.md

 * At the Eisenhower library, placards were placed next to reference/information desk stations with the URL, for staff to participate in any free time.
 * Other JH Libraries may have publicized to their patrons in various ways.

-During the period the study was up, we received **414 total selections of preference**.
-While this may seem like a lot, the fact that we were including 5 total products makes it really barely enough -- with 414 total selections, any given pairing of products (say, Primo vs. Summon) was included in the result set on average only 41 times (and some of those were 'ties').
+During the period the study was up, we received **414 total preference responses**.
+This is not as large a sample as it might initially sound, as with 5 total products and 414 total responses, any given pairing of products (say Primo vs. Summon) were only matched on average 41 times each.

 We don't know how many unique people participated, for instance, 40 people doing 10 choices each, or 400 people doing one choice each.
 We also don't know which participation events came from which promotion venue.

 In addition to the 414 registered selections, there were another 214 occasions a user loaded the evaluation tool results page, but abandoned it without making any selection at all.
 So about 1/3rd of the time an evaluation page was displayed, user abandoned without a selection.
-(Some minority of these were  developers checking to ensure the tool was functioning properly).

-It was, overall, more challenging to get participation than we expected.
+It was somewhat more challenging to attract participation than we expected.

 ### Demographics

 We had an _optional_ area for participants to identify their affiliated Hopkins school/institution, and their role/status.
 As this was optional, many participants chose not to fill it in.
-However, in retrospect it still seems the right choice to have made it optional, so as not to reduce responses yet further.
+In retrospect we still think making demographics optional was the right design choice, to maximize participation.

 ### INSTITUTION